alson/dmm-logging/README.md

 Measure the tempco of manganin resistance standards against SR104.

 Scripts:
 * `ks3458a-k2000-20-res-tempco-log.py`: Transfer from SR104, then measure DUT in same range, and then back to SR104.
-To be extended with doing transfers more often during the measurement at different temperatures.

 ### ACV stability measurements